Download Win32 Disk Imager (Latest 2023 Version)

 2. The Win32 Disk Imager will only display IMG files by default when you search for IMG files on the USB drive.
 To locate the ISO file you downloaded, change the view filter to display all files.
 You must complete this step if the file you downloaded is an ISO file.

-4. Before continuing, you might need to format the USB disc you’re using.
+4. Before continuing, you might need to format the USB disk you’re using.
 You are free to disregard my counsel if you so want.
 It is not essential to format the USB stick because adding your picture file to the device would overwrite any existing data.
-Although it is optional, you are invited to format your disc before starting.
+Although it is optional, you are invited to format your disk before starting.

 Win32 Disk Imager